 Push Notifications as the Essential Marketing Tool

-To sum it all up we can come to this conclusion that push notifications have indeed become one of the most effective and thus widely used marketing tool because of the quick and effective impact, personalized approaches, and valuable offers.
+To sum it all up we can come to this conclusion that push notifications have indeed become one of the most effective and thus widely used marketing tools because of the quick and effective impact, personalized approaches, and valuable offers.

 So, the best kind of push notification is the one that takes into account a user’s preference and adapts accordingly.